ksenia-spitsin/chat_project/README.md

 # chat_project
-This is a chat application that allows users on the same LAN network to message each other in real-time.
+A chat application that allows users on the same LAN network to message each other in real-time.
 The application includes registration, signing up, and creating and joining chat groups.

+The application was all written in C.

 ## How to use?
 Open two new terminals windows and go the project directory.